omkarkulkarni2704/testng-browserstack/README.md

 ### Run sample build

 - Clone the repository
-- Replace YOUR_USERNAME and YOUR_ACCESS_KEY with your BrowserStack access credentials in browserstack.yml.
+- Update the browserstack.yml file with your BrowserStack username and access key by replacing YOUR_USERNAME and YOUR_ACCESS_KEY.
 - Install dependencies `mvn compile`
 - To run the test suite having cross-platform with parallelization, run `mvn test -P sample-test`
 - To run local tests, run `mvn test -P sample-local-test`